kawine/blog/_posts/2019-06-21-word-analogies.markdown

 This, in turn, reaffirms the long-standing intuition on why word analogies hold, helps explain why vector addition is a decent means of composing words, and provides a new interpretation of Euclidean distance in word vector spaces.
 Unlike past theories of word analogy arithmetic, there is plenty of empirical evidence to support the csPMI Theorem, making it much more tenable.

 Many thanks to Omer Levy and Yoav Goldberg for their helpful comments on an early draft of this paper, as well as the anonymous ACL reviewers.
+Special thanks to Graeme Hirst, Krishnapriya Vishnubhotla, Chloe Pou-Prom, and Allen Nie for their comments on this blog post.